 Some websites provide full resolution imagery but the download speed or display capabilities are not suitable for rapidly downloading the many images needed for developing climatologies.
 Others websites have little archived data – images must be downloaded as they arrive.

 The website used to download GOES imagery here is that from the NASA Marshall Spaceflight Center.
+(It should be stated that this is not the most suitable source of satellite imagery if critical operations or forecasts depend on its availability.
+The data may go out for hours or even a day or so – though in my experience the site provides imagery for at least 99% of the time.)
 Up to 50 images are archived for display, with newer imagery replacing older imagery.
 For 10 minute time resolution this amounts to a time window of just over 8 hours.
-Thus imagery must be downloaded twice daily to make sure no imagery is missed.
+Thus imagery must be downloaded twice-daily to ensure no imagery is missed.
 The actual site has options for mage quality (jpg) and size of the domain and the specific location of the sector you wish to download.
 You select your domain, size of the domain in pixels (maximum unfortunately is 1400 by 1000 pixels), and the quality of the jpg.
 Also, you select whether you want a map or no map superimposed on the image.